Gubchik123/obsidian-movie-search-plugin/README.md

 You can set the template file location.
 There is an example template at the bottom.

+### Preferred locale

+Set the preferred locale for the movie search.
+The default is 'auto', which means that the locale is automatically detected by user's query or browser settings.

+### Open new movie note

+Enable or disable the opening of the new movie note after creation.

 ### Service Provider

 You can set up the services that you use to search for movies.
 Only TMDB are available now.